-There are four basic types of lightning damage: physical damage, secondary effect damage, electromagnetic effect damage, and damage caused by changes in ground reference potential.
+There are four basic types of damage caused by lightning: physical damage, secondary effect damage, electromagnetic pulse (EMP) damage, and damage caused by changes in ground reference potential.

 Physical damage is caused by current flow and heat.
-A typical lightning strike in the United States conveys between 25,000 and 45,000 amps, with the higher amperage strikes occurring in the south, where the storms build higher.
-Lightning is high current flowing over a short period of time.
+A typical lightning strike in the United States conveys between 25,000 and 45,000 amps, with the higher amperage strikes occurring in the south where the storms build higher.

-The secondary effect of a lightning strike can cause arcing and induced currents.
-During a lightning strike, the point at which the strike occurs is relatively vacated of ground charge.
-The area surrounding the point of the strike remains highly charged, causing an almost instantaneous potential gradient across the area.
-The surrounding area releases its charge to the point at which the strike occurred, causing a flow of current.
-This current flow can arc across any gaps in its path.
-If that arc takes place within a flammable material, it can cause a fire or explosion.
-If the arc takes place within a bearing, such as in a pump in a treatment plant, it can scar the bearing and cause premature wear.
-If it takes place on a circuit board, it can damage the circuit board.
+Secondary effect of lightning can cause arcing and induced currents.
+During a strike, the point on the surface of the earth that is struck is relatively vacated of ground charge.
+The area surrounding the point remains highly charged, creating a potential gradient across the site.
+The surrounding area releases its charge toward the point of the strike.
+If this inrush of charge crosses a gap, it can arc.
+If this arc takes place in a flammable material, it can cause a fire or explosion.
+If it takes place within a bearing, such as in a pump in a treatment plant, it can scar the bearing causing premature wear and failure.
+If the arcing takes place on a circuit board, it can damage the board.

 Electromagnetic pulse (EMP) is similar to that of a high-altitude nuclear blast.
 The on-off-on-off action of the lightning discharge causes the electromagnetic field surrounding the strike to expand and collapse with the series of discharges.
 This electromagnetic field motion can induce current flow in wires and other conductors.
 We have seen ignitions in petroleum production and disposal facilities over half a mile from a strike.